-The National Security Programme (NSP) is a ten-month residential programme, which offers courses designed to prepare senior officers at the Colonel and Captain (N) rank level or civilian equivalent for demanding command and leadership positions in a global environment.
-Students are competitively selected in accordance with professional standards and potential for advancement.
-The curriculum emphasizes strategic leadership, strategic management and war fighting in joint and combined operations at the operational and strategic levels.
-The nature of the modern military profession makes international standards for the conduct of operations an essential element of each course.
+The National Security Programme (NSP) is a ten-month residential programme for selected security and defence professionals who are ready for employment as executive leaders of their respective institutions.
+Canadian Forces and international officers of the colonel and naval captain rank, and Public Servants of EX-1 status are competitively selected in accordance with professional standards and potential for advancement.
+The curriculum emphasizes strategic leadership, strategic management and whole of government engagement in complex security environments at the strategic level.
+The nature of the modern military profession makes international standards for the conduct of complex security operations an essential element of each course.